egison/egison-ruby/README.md

 p(poker_hands([["diamond", 4], ["club", 10], ["club", 5], ["heart", 1], ["diamond", 3]])) #=> "Nothing"
 ```

+You can find more demonstrations in the `[sample](https://github.com/egison/egison-ruby/tree/master/sample)` directory.

 ## About Egison

 If you get to love the above pattern-matching, please try [the Egison programming language](http://www.egison.org), too.